-OHS Procedures relating to students who enter a HSC Course after the commencement of the HSC Assessment program.
+OHS Procedures relating to students who enter an HSC Course after the commencement of the HSC Assessment program.

-The Principal must be satisfied that students who are changing courses have satisfactorily completed the relevant Preliminary course (or equivalent), and that they will be able to complete all HSC Course requirements, including Assessment.
+The Principal must be satisfied that students who are changing courses have satisfactorily completed the relevant Year 11 course (or equivalent), and that they will be able to complete all HSC Course requirements, including Assessment.